-The British royal family just keeps growing — and each new arrival comes with more adorable moments no one should miss!
+The British royal family just keeps growing — and with each new arrival, Queen Elizabeth II’s legacy continues.

-Queen Elizabeth II’s first great-grandchild, Savannah Anne Kathleen, was born in December 2010 to Princess Anne‘s son, Peter Phillips, and his now-estranged wife, Autumn.
+Elizabeth’s first great-grandchild, Savannah Anne Kathleen, was born in December 2010 to her daughter Anne, Princess Royal’s son, Peter Phillips, and his now-ex wife, Autumn.
 The eldest of the royal family’s youngest generation became a big sister in March 2012 when Isla Elizabeth joined the family.

-“May he be long-lived, happy, and glorious, and one day reign over us!” the royal crier shouted prior to George’s birth announcement placement outside of Buckingham Palace.
+“May he be long-lived, happy, and glorious, and one day reign over us!” the royal crier shouted prior to George’s birth announcement placement outside of Buckingham Palace in July 2013.
 “God save the Queen!”

 One month after Louis’ birth, a source told Us Weekly exclusively that Charlotte had a “great bond” with her siblings.

 “She is really enjoying having a younger brother to play with,” the insider said in May 2018.
 “She’s taking her big sister duties very seriously.
 She won’t leave baby Louis’ side.”

 While the three siblings’ close bond has continued to develop over the years, more relatives have arrived to add some excitement to playdates.